 A Teacup Labradoodle is the littlest Labradoodle size and falls under the mini Labradoodle category.
 How big does a Teacup Labradoodle get?
 Well, you can expect a Teacup Labradoodle to weigh under 13 pounds and be around 11 inches tall.
 This will roughly be the size of an 8×11 inch piece of paper!

 In addition to their small size, Teacup Labradoodles also come with a very hefty price tag.
-Several breeds are selling Teacup Labradoodles for $5,000+ because of the uncommonness and difficulty breeding this dog.
-While they are certainly very cute, they do come with a shorter lifespan and cost alot of money.
+Several breeds are selling Teacup Labradoodles for $5,000+ because of the uncommonness and difficulty of breeding this dog.
+While they are certainly very cute, they do come with a shorter lifespan and cost a lot of money.

 Toy Labradoodle Size

 Toy Labradoodles are the second littlest size of the mini Labradoodle.
 These little cuties are bigger than Teacup Labradoodle, yet are still tiny when compared to the standard Labradoodle size!
 Toy Labradoodles are normally around 15 to 20 pounds and remain around 15 inches in height.
 You can think about a Toy Labradoodle as roughly the size of a desktop monitor.